abr-98/Abhijit-Roy/README.md

 - ***BusPOI:Context Aware Stay Location Characterization from Intra-city Bus Mobility Data and Smartphone Crowdsensing (Under Proceeding)***
  Authors: Ratna Mandal, Prasenjit Karmakar, Abhijit Roy, Arpan Saha, Soumyajit Chatterjee, Dr.Sujoy Saha, Dr.Sandip Chakraborty and Dr.Subrata Nandi

+## My Interests:

+In the present world, Machine learning is getting immensely popular due to its capabilities of achieving success in solving problems, that has brought huge changes to the lives of common people.
+Currently, if we look closely, many of the services that we come across in our lives actually implement machine learning algorithms.
+It has found its application in several fields, from defense to medical.
+Some of the best and interesting applications for me are autonomous driving cars and human action and emotion detections.
+One of my dreams have been to work on these projects.
+I have had the opportunity to be a part of computer vision projects dedicated towards medical field.
+Computer vision  has great capabilities and if we can apply them in these fields we can achieve great hieghts of success.
+The machine learing field has a lot of applications to list them down, I have mentioned a few which are very interesting to me.

+To sum everything up, this field has never failed to surprise me, though I have not been here for long.
+Scientists and researchers have already achieved huge results in the current time and are working towards achieving more robust appications.
+I dream to work with the community to develop something which will serve the human community.

 ## Education details: